yandex/odyssey/docs/features/tsa.md

 - `read-write` - always select host, available for write
 - `read-only` - never select host, available for write
+- `prefer-standby` - try to select host available for write last of all
 - `any` (the default one) - select host randomly

 ----